Mediterranean and Middle East theatre of World War II: Balkans

+Hitler later blamed the failure of his invasion of the Soviet Union on Mussolini's failed conquest of Greece.
+Andreas Hillgruber has accused Hitler of trying to deflect blame for his country's defeat from himself to his ally, Italy.
+It nevertheless had serious consequences for the Axis war effort in the North African theatre.
+Enno von Rintelen, who was the military attaché in Rome, emphasises, from the German point of view, the strategic mistake of not taking Malta.

 Middle East operations

 Iraq

-When Italy entered the war the Iraqi government did not break off diplomatic relations, as they had done with Germany.
+When Italy entered the war, the Iraqi government did not break off diplomatic relations, as they had done with Germany.
 The Italian Legation in Baghdad became the centre for Axis propaganda and for fomenting anti-British feeling.
 In this they were aided by Mohammad Amin al-Husayni, the British appointee as the Grand Mufti of Jerusalem, who had fled from the British Mandate of Palestine shortly before the outbreak of war and later received asylum in Baghdad.
 In January 1941, there was a political crisis within Iraq as Rashid Ali resigned as Prime Minister of Iraq and was replaced by Taha al-Hashimi; civil war loomed.
 On 31 March, the Regent of Iraq, Prince 'Abd al-Ilah, learnt of a plot to arrest him and fled Baghdad for RAF Habbaniya, from whence he was flown to Basra and given refuge on the Insect-class gunboat HMS Cockchafer.

 On 1 April, Rashid Ali, along with four senior Army and Air Force officers known as the "Golden Square", seized power via a coup d'état and Rashid Ali proclaimed himself Chief of the "National Defence Government."
 The Golden Square deposed al-Hashimi and restored Rashid Ali.
 Ali did not overthrow the monarchy and named a new Regent to King Faisal II, Sherif Sharaf.
 The leaders of the "National Defence Government" proceeded to arrest many pro-British citizens and politicians but many escaped through Amman in Transjordan.
 The new regime planned to refuse further concessions to the United Kingdom, to retain diplomatic links with Fascist Italy and to expel the most prominent pro-British politicians.
 The plotters considered the United Kingdom to be weak and believed that its government would negotiate with their new government regardless of its legality.
 On 17 April, Rashid Ali, on behalf of the "National Defence Government" asked Germany for military assistance in the event of war with the British.
 Ali attempted to restrict British rights guaranteed under Article 5 of the 1930 Anglo-Iraqi Treaty, when he insisted that newly arrived British troops quickly be transported through Iraq and to Palestine.